 On September 11, 2014, Habitat for Humanity of the Tri-State (HFHTS) introduced a new program that focuses on helping veterans become homeowners.
 On that day, we broke ground on the first two homes as part of our Veterans Housing Initiative, and dedicated both homes on Veterans Day two months later.
 The first of its kind in West Virginia, HFHTS’s Veterans Housing Initiative is committed to addressing the housing needs of veterans in our community.

 HFHTS is constructing new houses solely for single, adult veterans.
 It’s a collaborative program with the Huntington VA Medical Center’s Community Resource and Referral Center, and will provide veterans the opportunity to own their own homes.
 Veterans are selected and approved through the VA Medical Center.
-Veterans who participate must complete a minimum of 100 “sweat equity” hours – of which 20 will earned by taking homeowner education classes – and be responsible for paying back a no-profit, no-interest mortgage to the affiliate.
+Veterans who participate must complete a minimum of 100 “sweat equity” hours for household and 200 "sweat equity" hours for a two person houshold – of which 20 will earned by taking homeowner education classes – and be responsible for paying back a no-profit, no-interest mortgage to the affiliate.

 Why is this Program so Important?

 HFHTS is tackling the housing problem within our community by creating a program to address the plight of local veterans.
 Formally homeless veterans who are currently renting an apartment or house and have expressed an interest in homeownership are eligible.
 The benefits of this program go beyond providing a new home for a veteran in need; once that veteran moves into their completed home, the housing voucher he or she was using can be utilized by another homeless veteran in our community to secure housing.